harrychown/buscoTree/README.md

 ## 1) runBusco.job

-Run BUSCO software on selected genomes, using BUSCO v5.4.3 the Eurotiales odb10 database.
+Run BUSCO software on selected genomes, using BUSCO v5.4.3 the Mucorales odb10 database.
 This will identify all universal orthologs within the genome.